Ozzy Osbourne talks "final encore" in interview ahead of Black Sabbath farewell show: "It means everything"

 The band will of course be joined on the day by a stellar-line up of artists in a show curated by Rage Against The Machine's Tom Morello.

-Quizzed on what it means for so many respected bands and rock legends to be on the bill, he said: "It means everything, I am forever in their debt for showing up for".
+Quizzed on what it means for so many respected bands and rock legends to be on the bill, he said: "It means everything, I am forever in their debt".

-Ozzy has had various health struggles throughout the years, including undergoing multiple surgeries for spinal injuries and being diagnosed with Parkinson's in 2003.
+Ozzy has had various health struggles throughout the years, including undergoing multiple surgeries for spinal injuries and being diagnosed with Parkinson's, which he first revealed to the public in 2020.

-Though the Black Sabbath members will undoubtedly go on in some capacity, Ozzy has made it clear that his show will be his last ever, saying: "It’s a goodbye as far as my live performances go, and what a way to go out."
+Though his former Black Sabbath bandmates may take to the stage again in other capacities, Ozzy has made it clear that this show will be his last ever, saying: "It’s a goodbye as far as my live performances go, and what a way to go out."

-The show, which takes place on Saturday 5th August, will be available to stream.
+The gig, which takes place on Saturday 5th July, will be available to stream.
 See the details here:

 Read more: